jon-harper/E34M1/docs/compat/index.md

 ## Mercury One Compatibility

+!!! note
+    E34M1 is *not* compatible with Mercury One Classic.

-E34M1 is compatible with Mercury One without limiting the build area; no print area is lost by converting to EVA 3 from a different toolhead.
+E34M1 is compatible with Mercury One.1 without limiting the build area; no print area is lost by converting to EVA 3 from a different toolhead.
 Minor modifications may be necessary to your Z axis (e.g., adjusting the Z end stop height).
 See [Other Changes and Additions](#other-changes-and-additions) for examples.

 !!! note
     Mercury One.1 with E34M1 has a theoretical build area of 275mm x 275mm using 330mm linear rails.